lyskds/LLCM/README.md

 **</h2>How to fine-tune our model with your dataset</h2>**
 - Install these libraries:
 pip install diffusers transformers accelerate
-- Launch this script 'train_text_to_img_llcm_launch.py' using the command shown below, after loading our model weight and train it to obtain the fine-tuned weight.
+- Move to the directory of the codes and launch this script 'train_text_to_img_llcm_launch.py' using the command shown below, after loading our model weight and train it to obtain the fine-tuned weight.
 - python train_text_to_img_llcm_launch.py

 **</h2>How to generate image with your fine-tuned weight</h2>**
-- Run 'inference.py' using the command shown below, after loading the fine-tuned weight to genetate images by specifying the prompt.
+- Run 'inference.py' using the command shown below, after loading your fine-tuned weight to genetate images by specifying the prompt.
 - python inference.py

 **</h2>Demo</h2>**